peidevs/Event_Resources/PendingMeetUps.md

 ### Misc

+* Scott Smith has offered to do a talk involving 'mad libs' and ChatGPT
+    - I have no idea if that is a good talk
 * Matt Duffy has a talk in the embroyonic stage
 * Vesna ?
     - Kevin Greer's wife is also a big-time techie